speechbrain/benchmarks/benchmarks/SSL_benchmark/README.md

 | IEMOCAP Emotion Recognition              | Time-Pooling + Linear | ECAPA-TDNN          | https://sail.usc.edu/iemocap/                            |
 | SLURP Intent Classification              | Time-Pooling + Linear | BiLSTM + Linear     | https://zenodo.org/record/4274930                        |

-The n-gram-based language model used during decoding for the English ASR experiments can be downloaded here : https://www.openslr.org/resources/11/4-gram.arpa.gz.
-After download, in order to use it, you need to specify its path in the ngram\_lm\_path variable, and activate language modelling during decoding by passing language\_modelling True.
+The n-gram-based language model used during decoding for the English ASR experiments can be downloaded here: https://www.openslr.org/resources/11/4-gram.arpa.gz.
+After downloading, to use it, you need to specify its path in the `ngram_lm_path` variable and activate language modeling during decoding by passing `language_modelling` True.

 ## 📈️ Results

-The following table shows results obtained with 2 different SSL encoders, and with two different probing heads for every task.
-The full table can be found in the paper presenting the benchmark, cited above.
+The following table shows the results obtained with 2 different SSL encoders, and with two different probing heads for every task.
+The full table can be found in the [paper](https://arxiv.org/abs/2306.00452) presenting the benchmark.

 | Models/Tasks                    | SSL Params | LibriSpeech Train-clean-100 | Buckeye ASR |  Welsh | Basque  |  VoxCeleb1 |       IEMOCAP      | SLURP Scenario identification |
 |---------------------------------|:----------:|:---------------------------:|:-----------:|:------:|:-------:|:----------:|:------------------:|:-----------------------------:|